Frequently asked questions - Canadian Space Agency

 Do you have any information about UFO sightings?

-The CSA is in no way involved in identifying unidentified aerial phenomena (UAPs), formerly referred to as unidentified flying objects (UFOs).
+The CSA is not involved in identifying unidentified aerial phenomena (UAPs), formerly referred to as unidentified flying objects (UFOs).
+Please contact the Department of National Defence or Transport Canada for questions or information regarding UAPs.

 Are there other frequently asked questions (FAQ) on the CSA website?